Abdullaheiiiid/abdullah-eid/README.md

 I'm a Computer and Systems engineer who is passionate about Embedded Software.

 - 🎓 &nbsp; Junior at : Faculty of Engineering (Computer and Systems department) - Helwan Unversity.
-- Grade : Excellent with honours (Rank : 1st ).
+- Grade : Very Good.
 - 🌱 &nbsp; Learning more about Microcontrollers , Embedded Sofware , Web Development.
 - 📫 How to reach me: [Linkedin]((https://www.linkedin.com/in/abdullaheiid)) [Gmail](https://www.abdullaheid239@gmail.com)